Mansour: Why We Chose 1620 as the Year of ‘Our True Founding,’ not 1619

 …Summer being done, all things turned upon them a weather-beaten face; and the whole country, full of woods and thickets, presented a wild and savage view.

 So, why didn’t they just turn around and head south for Virginia?
 Because the Mayflower’s captain told them that he couldn’t spare any more provisions.
 He needed to keep stores saved for his own return voyage to England.
-So, they had to shove off and muddle onshore as best they could because he wasn’t hanging around forever, and if they didn’t get a-move on he might just dump them onshore and abandon them to elements before they even had time to build a shelter.
+So, they had to shove off and muddle onshore as best they could because he wasn’t hanging around forever, and if they didn’t get a-move on he might just dump them onshore and abandon them to the elements before they even had time to build a shelter.

 Again, Bradford, writing in third person, explained the situation the Pilgrims found themselves in: